-- It is a challenging qualification, which both extends and deepens your knowledge and understanding beyond the standard A-level Mathematics. - This course extends topics covered in A-level Mathematics such as Calculus, Numerical Methods and Vectors, it also broadens your mathematical horizons by introducing topics such as Complex Numbers, Matrices, Hyperbolics and Proof. - ➤ As well as new learning new areas of pure mathematics, you will study further applications of mathematics in mechanics, statistics and decision mathematics. - It makes the transition from Sixth Form to university courses that are mathematically rich that much easier, as more of the first year course content will be familiar. - > You'll enjoy this course if.... - \circ $\$ you love mathematics. - \circ ...you like solving problems and can think logically. - ...you enjoy a challenge.
+- It is a challenging qualification, which both extends and deepens your knowledge and understanding beyond the standard A-level Mathematics. - This course extends topics covered in A-level Mathematics such as Calculus, Numerical Methods and Vectors, it also broadens your mathematical horizons by introducing topics such as Complex Numbers, Matrices, Hyperbolics and Proof. - As well as learning new areas of pure mathematics, you will study further applications of mathematics in mechanics, statistics and decision mathematics. - It makes the transition from Sixth Form to university courses that are mathematically rich that much easier, as more of the first year course content will be familiar. - > You'll enjoy this course if.... - ...you love mathematics. - o ...you like solving problems and can think logically. - ... you enjoy a challenge.

 - ➢ 5 GCSE passes at G4 or higher.

-- ➢ G7 or above in GCSE Maths.
+- G7 or above in GCSE Maths.

 - Over 60% in the Mathematics & Further Mathematics baseline entry tests, taken in the Sixth Form Induction Week in September.

-- > Paper 1 Pure Further Mathematics 1 1.5 hour paper 25% - Paper 2 Pure Further Mathematics 2 1.5 hour paper 25% - Paper 3 Further Mathematics Option 1 1.5 hour paper 25% - Paper 4 Further Mathematics Option 2 1.5 hour paper 25% - Options: Further Pure Mathematics, Further Statistics, Further Mechanics and Decision Mathematics - ▶ NB: the Mathematics A-level will be reformed for September 2017.
+- Paper 1 Pure Further Mathematics 1 1.5 hour paper 25% - Paper 2 Pure Further Mathematics 2 1.5 hour paper 25% - Paper 3 Further Mathematics Option 1 1.5 hour paper 25% - Paper 4 Further Mathematics Option 2 1.5 hour paper 25% - Options: Further Pure Mathematics, Further Statistics, Further Mechanics and Decision Mathematics - > This Further Mathematics course is a 2-year linear course.